 - 3. Payroll growth rate: In the amortization of the unfunded frozen liability, payroll is assumed to increase 3.75% per year.
 This assumption includes no allowance for future membership growth. - 4.
-Post-retirement benefit increases: Post-retirement benefit increases are assumed to be 2%, per annum, while the plan has a funding level that exceeds 80%; however, an interim COLA may be granted in five-year intervals while the COLA is suspended.
-The first such COLA will be applicable in Calendar Year 2018.
-As of June 30, 2014, it is assumed that the COLAs will be suspended for 13 years due to the current funding level of the plans.
-The actual COLA will be determined based on the plan's five-year average investment rate of return (return on actuarial assets) minus 5.5% and will range from zero to 4.0%.
+Post-retirement Benefit Increase: Post-retirement benefit increases are assumed to be 2.2%, per annum, while the plan has a funding level that exceeds 80%; however, an interim COLA will be granted in four-year intervals while the COLA is suspended.
+The first such COLA will be applicable in Calendar Year 2017.
+As of June 30, 2015, it is assumed that the COLAs will be suspended for 12 years due to the current funding level of the plans.
+The actual amount of the COLA is determined based on 50% of the plan's five-year average investment rate of return minus 5.5% which will range from zero to 4.0%, and 50% of the lesser of 3% or last year's CPI-U increase for a total maximum increase of 3.50%.